 Mammut’s wide range of ropes meets a mountaineer’s every need: from robust single rope for beginners to super-light rope for the professional summit chaser.

-Mammut Gravity rope review by GF:
+Mammut Gravity rope review

 The Mammut Gravity in my opinion and experience is the meat and potatoes of climbing ropes.
 Strong, dry, has high fall ratings, and has the superdry coating.
 The Mammut 10.2mm Gravity is perfect for climbers who are new to the sport or are tough on their ropes.